-Everyone gets angry, but not everyone gets angry in the same way — or for the same reasons.
+Everyone gets angry, but not in the same way, or for the same reasons.
 And, while introverts aren’t always quick to show their anger, they can still get hopping mad if someone pushes their buttons.
-Here’s one thing that I think makes each introverted Myers-Briggs personality type angry.
+Here’s one thing makes each introverted Myers-Briggs personality type angry.

 (What’s your personality type?
 We recommend this free personality assessment.)

 What Makes Each Introverted Personality Type Mad

 ISTJs believe in doing things carefully, doing them well, and getting them right the first time — and they’re perfectly happy to set about just doing that on their own.
 True, they don’t mind working as part of a team, or deferring to a leader who’s appointed to being in charge, such as a boss or supervisor.
-But they don’t need anyone messing up something they could have done just fine on their own.
+But they don’t need anyone messing up something they could have done just fine on their own, thank you very much.

 Want to drive an ISTJ up a wall?
 Blow off their experience.
-ISTJs aren’t quick to speak up, but when they do, it’s for a good reason — they probably know what they’re talking about.
+ISTJs may not be quick to speak up, but when they do, it’s for a good reason — they probably know what they’re talking about.
 They don’t mind taking advice; as long as you bring up a good, practical point, they’ll see the wisdom in it and listen.
 But they expect the same courtesy in return.

 If, instead, you get dismissive, get ready for it.
 Your ISTJ may leave, may keep working on their own as if you weren’t there, or may outright refuse to deal with you again.
 You were warned.

 ISFJs have two major drives that affect everything they do: the instinct to care for others, and the desire for harmony in the relationships with the people around them.
 They dislike anything that upsets that harmony, especially when it creates awkwardness or anger — and they hate when the disruption is downright cruel.